sebastien-forestier/NIPS2016/README.md

  - `name:=<string>` that will be used to output log files (a pickle file in `logs/`)
  - `iterations:=<integer>` that will automatically stop the controller after a certain number of iteration (aka trials).
  - `save:=<bool>` that will dump the database in folder logs/<name>.pickle (can't revert to previous state when save:=true)

  For example:
 ```
 roslaunch nips2016 start.launch name:=new_experiment iterations:=6000 save:=false
 ```

-Robot immedialtely starts the requested number of iterations.
+Robot immediately starts the requested number of iterations.
 Press Ctrl+C to interrupt and cause log saving.

 ### Databse dump